alacaesar/flamer/README.md

 # Setup

-In the project directory, you can run:
+In the projects directory, you can run:

 ## React